ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Control Parameter Overview {#control-parameter-overview}

 BBR uses its model to control the connection's sending behavior.
-Rather than using a single control parameter, like the cwnd parameter that limits inflight in the Reno and CUBIC congestion control algorithms, BBR uses three distinct control parameters:
+Rather than using a single control parameter, like the C.cwnd parameter that limits C.inflight in the Reno and CUBIC congestion control algorithms, BBR uses three distinct control parameters:

-1. pacing rate: the maximum rate at which BBR sends data.
+1. C.pacing_rate: the maximum rate at which BBR sends data.

-2. send quantum: the maximum size of any aggregate that the transport sender implementation may need to transmit as a unit to amortize per-packet transmission overheads.
+2. BBR.send_quantum: the maximum size of any aggregate that the transport sender implementation may need to transmit as a unit to amortize per-packet transmission overheads.

-3. cwnd: the maximum inflight BBR allows.
+3. C.cwnd: the maximum C.inflight BBR allows.

 ## Environment and Usage {#environment-and-usage}